blank line of text in white to act as a spacer

 - Hudson-Smith, A., Signorelli, V, Dawkins, O, & Batty, M. (2022).
 More Than One Twin: An Ecology of Model Applications in East London, in Digital Twins for Smart Cities, Cambridge Press, 2022.

-- Heeding, K & Hudson-Smith, A. (2022) Escheresque Urban Design in Social VR World: A multi-dimensional navigation structure for connected places, and context, International Design Management Research Conference, Full Paper, Canada, Accepted, April 22.
+- Kwon, H., & Hudson-Smith, A. (2022, August 3-4).
+Escheresque Urban Design in Social VR World: A multi-dimensional navigation structure for connected places, and context [Paper presentation].
+2022 dmi: Academic Design Management Conference, Toronto, Canada, Accepted, April 22.

 - Nikos, Marshall, Hudson-Smith (2022), Designing an Incubator of Public Spaces platform: applying cybernetic principles to the co-creation of spaces, Land Use Policy, Elsevier, Accepted April 22.